All Episodes

 Then we've got, you know, more Democrats.

-Oh, let's see, the genius that is Michael Moore out selling his stupid movies so he can fly around in his private jet.
+Oh, let's see, the genius that is Michael Moore outselling his stupid movies so he can fly around in his private jet.

-You know, he's actually claiming in all likelihood Brett Kavanaugh is a serial rapist.
+Then you've got just when the Democratic Party can't stoop any lower, you know, he's actually claiming in all likelihood Brett Kavanaugh is a serial rapist.

 That's what he's claiming.

-Diane Feinstein, Dick Durbin, Chuck Schumer.
+Dianne Feinstein, Dick Durbin, Chuck Schumer.

 You know, this is your Democratic Party.